 For many, the winter season signals comfort and coziness.
-And during the pandemic, gray weather can help justify being cooped up inside.
-But for some, the short days and gloomy skies signal another burden on top of COVID: Seasonal Affective Disorder or SAD.
+And during a pandemic, gray weather can help justify being cooped up inside.
+But for some, the short days and gloomy skies signal another burden on top of whatever fresh pandemic we’re facing: Seasonal Affective Disorder or SAD.
 How is one supposed to cope with both, simultaneously?

 Seasonal Affective Disorder, commonly called SAD or seasonal depression, is a recurring form of depression that is associated with the gloom of fall and winter.
 SAD may be associated with dysregulation of serotonin and melatonin due to decreased exposure to sunlight, which help regulate mood and sleep.
 Sunlight is a vital signal to the body, telling it to produce these important neurotransmitters, and without the sun’s help, some individuals simply don’t make enough to feel “right.”

 Individuals who suffer from SAD usually experience symptoms similar to depression, and can struggle with low energy, daytime fatigue, social withdrawal, and poor health habits such as eating poorly and not exercising.
 Symptoms typically let up during spring or summer, when sunshine and warmer weather prompts more light exposure and social interactions.
 Despite its seasonal resolution, SAD creates a dread-filled burden for many each year, and shouldn’t be dismissed as just a “gloomy winter mood.”